scalawithcats/scala-with-cats/src/pages/codata/scala.md

 }
 ```

 This uses an anonymous subclass to implement `union` on the `Set` trait, and hence defines the method for all subclasses.
-In this case it's probably not a great decision to do this, as different representations of `Set` will likely have more efficient ways to implement `union`.
-Nonetheless it illustrates the technique.
-Not making the method `final` means that subclasses can override it with a more efficient implementation, though this does open us up to the dangers of implementation inheritance.
-This is one example of where theory and craft diverge.
+I haven't made the method `final` so that subclasses can override it with a more efficient implementation.
+This does open up the danger of implementation inheritance.
+This is an example of where theory and craft diverge.
 In theory we never want implementation inheritance, but in practice it can be useful as an optimization.

 It can also be useful to implement utility methods defined purely in terms of the destructors.
 Let's say we wanted to implement a method `containsAll` that checks if a `Set` `contains` all the elements in an `Iterable` collection.